Lina Wertmüller: 1970s

-1980s
+1980s & 1990s

 Wertmüller's 1983 film A Joke of Destiny was entered into the 14th Moscow International Film Festival in 1985 and Camorra (A Story of Streets, Women and Crime) was entered into the 36th Berlin International Film Festival in 1986.

-In 1985, she received the Women in Film Crystal Award for outstanding women who, through endurance and the excellence of their work, have helped to expand the role of women within the entertainment industry.
+In 1985, she received the Women in Film Crystal Award for outstanding women who have helped to expand the role of women within the entertainment industry.

 After this period of acclaim, Wertmüller began to fade from international prominence, though she continued to release films well into the 1980s and '90s.
-Some of these films were sponsored by American financiers and studios, but failed to have the breadth of reach that her 1970s output achieved.
-These films are less widely seen and were neglected or disparaged by most, but Summer Night (1986), Ferdinando & Carolina (1999), and Ciao, Professore have since improved in reputation.
+Some of these films were sponsored by American financiers and studios, but failed to have the breadth of reach that her 1970s films achieved.
+These films are less widely seen and were neglected or disparaged by most, but Summer Night (1986) and Ferdinando & Carolina (1999) have since improved in reputation.
+Ciao, Professore (1992) is one of her few films of this period that was relatively well-received as the number 10 film in Italy that year.

-Wertmüller is known for her whimsically prolix movie titles.
-For instance, the full title of Swept Away is Swept away by an unusual destiny in the blue sea of August.
-These titles were invariably shortened for international release.
-She is entered in the Guinness Book of Records for the longest film title, Un fatto di sangue nel comune di Siculiana fra due uomini per causa di una vedova.
-Si sospettano moventi politici.
-Amore-Morte-Shimmy.
-Lugano belle.
-Tarantelle.
-Tarallucci e vino, which totals 179 characters.
-The film is better known under the international titles Blood Feud or Revenge.

 Later life

 Wertmüller was married to Enrico Job (died 4 March 2008), an art designer who worked on several of her pictures.
+They are survived by their daughter Maria Zulima (born 17 January 1991), who was an actress in a few of Wertmüller's films, including The Blue Collar Worker and the Hairdresser in a Whirl of Sex and Politics (1996), Ferdinando and Carolina (1999), Too Much Romance...
+It's Time for Stuffed Peppers (2004) and Mannaggia alla Miseria!
+(2009).

 In 2015, Wertmüller was the subject of a biographical film directed by Valerio Ruiz, Behind the White Glasses, in which she reflects on her life's work.

-Wertmüller continued to work as a theater director until her death at her home on 9 December 2021, at the age of 93.
+Wertmüller continued to work as a theater director, until her death at her home on 9 December 2021, at the age of 93.